Features of Yirgacheffes coffee

 What makes Yirgacheffes coffee so famous?
 (Coffee beans)

 Yirgacheffe Ethiopia was once known as the birthplace of coffee, with indigenous Arabica varietals that were not found anywhere else in the world.
 The reputation and the distinct flavor of each type of Ethiopian indigenous coffee (single-origin coffee) are built on precious genetic resources and biodiversity.

 Yirgacheffes coffee trees are planted at an altitude of 1,700 to 2,200 meters above sea level, in addition to their unique genetic features.
 The coffee tree has reached the ideal growth rate of Strictly High Grown (SHG) due to the modest height of this region.

 Conditions encourage coffee plants to grow slowly and fruit for a more extended period to amass nutrients for the beans and generate the most delicate flavor).

 Roast and enjoy Ethiopian Yirgacheffe coffee (Coffee beans)

-As a high-quality coffee, Yirgacheffes should be enjoyed to the full and brewed in a French Press or Chemex pot to experience the flavor entirely.
+As a high-quality coffee, Yirgacheffes should be fully enjoyed and brewed in a French Press or Chemex pot to experience the flavor entirely.